fabiohsv-cit/ciandt-components-factory/README.md

 # ciandt-components-factory
-Factory helper to easily create angularjs components (controllers, directives, filters...) and ensures that all dependencies are loaded before it, using requirejs.
+Factory helper to easily create angularjs components (controllers, directives, filters...) and ensure that all dependencies are loaded before it, using requirejs.
 In other words, the factory easily integrates requirejs and angular.
 The factory should be used on a javascript file to declare same angularjs components types.
 Each component type has a factory function.
 See more below.

 ### Install